gusye1234/eyetrack/README.md

 maybe there are some more elegant way to do so.

-- running on GPU platform
+- running on GPU platform--solved
 - HOW TO EXPLAIN?